tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-Both the input and the steps of a pipeline may contain nested inner pipelines.
+Both the head and the steps of a pipeline may contain nested inner pipelines.
 ```js
 x = input
 |> f(x =>